-You can apply to the Judicial Work Shadowing Scheme through the online application form.
+You can apply to the Judicial Work Shadowing Scheme or Conversation with a Judge through the online application form (external link, opens in a new tab).
 If you have previously applied to the Judicial Work Shadowing Scheme, your details will already be stored in the database and you will be able to access your account by resetting your password.

-To reset your password, please click on the online application form, select ‘Forgotten your password’ and enter the email address that you previously used to register to the scheme.
+To reset your password, please click on the online application form (external link, opens in a new tab), select ‘Forgotten your password’ and enter the email address that you previously used to register to the scheme.
 You will receive an email with a link to reset your password.

 Please contact the Judicial Work Shadowing Team if you incur any problems with the application form.

 When choosing the type of judge to shadow, we recommend you think about the type of judicial appointment for which you are most likely to apply or the type of work that interests you most.

 We are unable to arrange shadowing for more than one type of udge in the same application.